Harry45/Harry45.github.io/travel/Europe.md

 <p align="justify">I also went to École de Physique des Houches where the <a href="https://stat4astro2015.sciencesconf.org/">School of Astrostatistics</a> was held.
 The major theme of this school was on Clustering and Classification and the aim was to bridge the gap between astronomers and statisticians.
 As far as I know, this has been a topic of heated debate in the astronomy community.
 Are astronomers "good" statisticians?
 In particular, there were several talks and tutorials on Bayesian Statistics and Machine Learning using R programming.</p>

-<p align="justify">I remember it was the first time in my life, that I saw snow!
-Over and above, we went on top of Aiguille Du Midi and I must admit that for me, it was extremely cold.
+<p align="justify">It was the first time that I saw snow.
+We also went on top of Aiguille Du Midi and I must admit that for me, it was extremely cold.
 Normally, the average temperature in Mauritius, the place where I grew up, is around 25 <sup>o</sup>C. </p>